jericocarlos/freemeal-monitoring-system/README.md

 ### For Employees
 1. Simply tap your RFID card on the reader
-2. The system will automatically detect your card and log your attendance
+2. The system will automatically detect your card and log your free meal claimed
 3. Visual and audio feedback will confirm the action
-4. Check-in/check-out status is automatically determined based on your last log
+4. Claimed/Claimed Already status is automatically determined based on your last log

 ### For Administrators
 1. Login to the admin dashboard at `/admin/login`
 2. Use the dashboard to:
-   - View real-time attendance statistics
+   - View real-time free meal statistics
    - Manage employee records
-   - Monitor attendance logs
+   - Monitor free meal logs
-   - Export attendance data
+   - Export free meal data
    - Manage departments and positions
    - Create additional admin accounts

 ## 🏗️ Project Structure

 ```
-rfid-attendance-system/
+freemeal-monitoring-system/
 ├── app/                          # Next.js App Router
 │   ├── admin/                    # Admin dashboard pages
 │   │   ├── (root)/              # Protected admin routes